An Installment Sale of an Asset Can Defer Payment of Gains Taxes

 A Few Specifics

 Firstly, installment contract sales are the oldest method to buy and sell assets in the United States.
 The installment contract in this construct is an interest-only, non-amortizing and non-reporting contract.
 The third-party payment processor ensures that the installment contract interest payments are processed monthly directly from the intermediary to the Seller and from the Seller to the Lender.
 The Seller authorizes and instructs the Payment Processor to accept interest payments from the Intermediary and to send interest payments to the Lender, and the Intermediary/Dealer provides the Payment Processor authorization to withdraw payments.
 All interest payments are, therefore, timely made, for all parties to the transaction, and the Payment Processor provides a 1099-Int for the interest income received by the Seller and an annual statement of interest income paid to the Lender.

 Secondly, each contract has a provision explaining that there are “no adverse effects” to or for the buyer.
 The final purchase of the physical asset is not affected in any way by the transactions between the Intermediary, the Seller, and the Lender.
 There are no additional mark-ups to the sales price, and all terms from the Buyer’s standpoint remain as agreed.
 In fact, the Seller actually delivers title to the asset directly to the Buyer.

 Thirdly, the installment contract remains unsecured for the entire thirty (30) year period of the loan.
 The loan to the Seller is from a private lender (not a bank) and is not secured by the asset sold or the sale proceeds.
 The Lender agrees by contract to (a) not to report the loan to third parties (collection agencies, etc.); and (b) not to pursue default against the Seller in the event of third party default.
-The terms of the loan arrangement provide that the only recourse the Lender has is exclusively against the Intermediary in the event of default.
+The terms of the loan arrangement provide that the only recourse the Lender has is exclusively against the Payment Processor in the event of default.